vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 .. important::
-   When choosing the date for the first bank statement synchronization, pick the date when you start recording accounting transaction on your Odoo accounting database.
-For example, if you import your closing balance in Odoo on the 31/12/2022 and you start recording accounting transactions on the 01/01/2023, your synchronization date should be 01/01/2023.
+   When choosing the date for the first bank statement synchronization, pick the date when you start recording accounting transaction on your Leansoft accounting database.
+For example, if you import your closing balance in Leansoft on the 31/12/2022 and you start recording accounting transactions on the 01/01/2023, your synchronization date should be 01/01/2023.

 You must provide a phone number during your first synchronization to secure your account.
 We ask for